1993 Four Corners hantavirus outbreak: New viral disease

 Transmission electron micrograph of Sin Nombre virus, the virus responsible for the outbreak.
 The spherical particles are extracellular virus bodies (virions).

-At the same time as the rodent trapping operation, scientists at the CDC's Special Pathogens Branch worked to identify the new virus.
+At the same time as the rodent trapping operation, scientists at the CDC's Special Pathogens Branch worked to identify the virus.
 On June 10, reverse transcription polymerase chain reaction (RT-PCR) was used to obtain a DNA sequence 139 base pairs in length from one segment of the virus's genome from samples taken from two people who had died from the disease.
 Additionally, hantaviral antigens were identified in samples of tissues, such as the endothelium of the pulmonary capillary bed, by the CDC's Viral Pathology Laboratory.
 On June 16, the same team identified an identical viral base pair sequence and hantavirus antibodies in western deer mice captured on site, which conclusively identified the virus and its natural reservoir.
 By late June, testing had shown that about 30% of trapped western deer mice and smaller percentages of rodents of other species had been infected by the virus.
 Late that summer, researchers confirmed that the virus does not spread between people.

 The virus was first cultured in November 1993 by teams at the CDC, which used tissue from a deer mouse trapped near the home of an infected person in New Mexico, and the US Army Medical Research Institute of Infectious Diseases (USAMRIID) at Fort Detrick in Frederick, Maryland, which used samples taken from a mouse trapped in California and tissue of an infected person in New Mexico.
 Initially, the virus was named Four Corners virus before being rejected because of the negative association with the region.
-The CDC and USAMRIID then, in January 1994, gave the virus the name Muerto Canyon virus after a location near where the first cases were identified, as it is customary to name hantaviruses after where they are discovered.
+The CDC and USAMRIID then, in January 1994, gave the virus the name Muerto Canyon virus after a location near where the disease was first observed, as it is customary to name hantaviruses after where they are discovered.
 The Navajo, however, strongly opposed any further association with the virus because of the racial discrimination that it had triggered against them.
 Moreover, the name was problematic given that Muerto Canyon was named after the massacre of 115 Navajo by Spanish troops in 1805, so the Navajo Nation Council unanimously voted to request the CDC to find an alternative name for the virus.
 The name Convict Creek virus was proposed, as the virus was cultured from a mouse captured there, but the CDC rejected this name because USAMRIID, not the CDC, had used the mouse to culture the virus.
 Ultimately, the CDC officially named the virus Sin Nombre virus (SNV), Spanish for virus without name.